SobreroD/MIcrosoft-Endpoint-Managment/Tools/OMA-URI_FromAMDX/Readme.md

-# Intune Export OMA-URI info frm ADMX files
+# Intune Export OMA-URI info from ADMX files
 #     By Nick Bowen and Donovan Sobrero

 To run example -- just point to the .admx file